tomashorst/Cluster/README.md

 # Cluster
-I created a cluster for the Network Laboratory course at the Instituto Balseiro To run this cluster:
+I created a cluster for the Network Laboratory course at the Instituto Balseiro

-## First, compile:
+## To run this cluster, first compile:
 g++ -g -Wall \
 	Master.cpp \
 	myconnect.cpp \